The Rams And The Patriots Will Face Off For Super Bowl LIII

 Down to 8 seconds, Harrison Butker wrestled back the points for the Chiefs with a 39-yard field goal, taking the rally into overtime at 31-31.

 The Patriots then won the coin toss to start overtime.
-It was the final boost New England needed for a shot at defending their NFL title.
+It was the final boost New England needed for a shot at the NFL title.
 Quarterback Tom Brady kicked off a game-winning drive as Rex Burkhead took the ball for a touchdown, sealing a 37-31 victory over the Chiefs.

 "Overtime, on the road against a great team," Brady told the AP.
 "They had no quit.
 Neither did we.
 We played our best football at the end.
 I don't know, man, I'm tired.
 That was a hell of a game."